 Get stories and expert advice on all things related to college and parenting.

-As quarantine continues to change our lives at home, school and work, it’s likely your student is facing some serious difficulties making a plan for summer.
+As quarantine continues to change our lives at home, school and work, it’s likely your student is facing some serious difficulties making a plan.

 Maybe they'd landed a fabulous internship but it's been canceled.
 Or the summer job they were counting on is in a "non-essential" industry that's had to temporarily shut down.